UPDATE 2-Cypress Semi shareholders vote in dissident directors

 By Michael Flaherty

-NEW YORK, June 20 Cypress Semiconductor said on Tuesday shareholders voted in two directors nominated by the company's ex-chief executive onto its board.
+NEW YORK, June 20 (Reuters) - Cypress Semiconductor said on Tuesday shareholders voted in two directors nominated by the company's ex-chief executive onto its board.

 T.J.
 Rodgers, the company's founder and former CEO, has waged a battle against Cypress Semiconductor, upset by the actions of the board.
 Rodgers is the company's largest individual shareholder.